-LG's Dominance in the TV Market has been apparent since the Launch of their largest OLED panel back in 2012, since then the TV's have become much more affordable but they still hold a Premium price compared to their LCD range.
+LG's Dominance in the TV Market has been apparent since the launch of their largest OLED panel back in 2012 since then the TVs have become much more affordable but they still hold a Premium price compared to their LCD range.

-The only way to mitigate this issue is by enabling TruMotion, which is LG's own branded version of Interpolation but its recommended to turn off this Feature because of unwanted affects such as "Soap Opera Effect" or Artefacts which IMO also ruins the experience.
+The only way to mitigate this issue is by enabling TruMotion, which is LG's own branded version of Interpolation but it's recommended to turn off this Feature because of unwanted effects such as the "Soap Opera" effect or Artefacts which IMO also ruins the experience.

 "Now is the age of AI technology, and LG is leading the way with ThinQ, a new brand of various products which are integrated with AI functions and services.
-With AI technology, we are aiming to bring real-world benefits that would enhance your daily life and by effortlessly interconnecting various products around you, LG ThinQ could do just that.
-LG ThinQ branded products can share and study information between themselves to execute things as you would and to provide answers you need right at the moment.
+With AI technology, we are aiming to >bring real-world benefits that would enhance your daily life and by effortlessly interconnecting various products around you, LG ThinQ could do just that.
+LG ThinQ branded products can share and >study information between themselves to execute things as you would and to provide answers you need right at the moment.

-I've owned the W8 LG Wallpaper TV for around 4 Months and I was excited at first, but the Novelty wore off quickly.
-It's more frustrating to use the TV's Voice Commands then it is useful, illustrated in the Video below:
+Google Assistant Features Are A Total Let Down I've owned the W8 LG Wallpaper TV for around 4 months and I was excited at first, but the novelty wore off quickly.
+It's more frustrating to use the TV's Voice Commands then it is useful, illustrated in the video below:

-LG did a good thing by including the Google Assistant and Amazon Alexa into the TV, without this the LG ThinQ Assistant is useless - the commands you have to use don't feel natural and the Voice that LG uses to responds reminds me of Voice of 'Microsoft Anna' from Windows 7.
+LG did a good thing by including the Google Assistant and Amazon Alexa into the TV, without this the LG ThinQ Assistant is useless - the commands you have to use don't feel natural and the Voice that LG uses to respond reminds me of Voice of 'Microsoft Anna' from Windows 7.

-Maybe this Years OLED's from LG will fix a lot of Last Years shortfalls, I won't hold my breath although the HDMI 2.1 looks promising!
+Maybe this Years OLEDs from LG will fix a lot of Last Year's shortfalls, I won't hold my breath although the HDMI 2.1 looks promising!